 In the first year of the project, over 500 pounds of recyclable material was collected at Stewart Beach, including 11,854 plastic bottles and 4,125 aluminum cans.

 Since then, collection rates have dramatically increased.
 The Park Board has invested in "Green Teams" responsible for collecting and sorting throughout the day.
-The program is being rolled out at East Beach and Dellanera RV Park.
+The program has been rolled out at East Beach and Dellanera RV Park.

 I say Bravo to the Park Board and Artist Boat for their efforts!